delize/delize.github.io/blog/_posts/2020-08-08-transitioning-to-okta-from-active-directory-new-directory-service-infrastructure.markdown

-If you have any questions, feel free to leave a comment below (just note, I don't always pay attention to those) or come by the [MacAdmin](https://www.macadmins.org/)'s [#okta Slack Channel](https://macadmins.slack.com/archives/C0LFP9CP6).
+If you have any questions, feel free to leave a comment below (just note, I don't always pay attention to those) or come by the  [#okta Slack Channel](https://macadmins.slack.com/archives/C0LFP9CP6) on [MacAdmin](https://www.macadmins.org/).
 There is a super helpful group of people located there that can assist you with this or any other Okta related issues.